pupil-labs/pupil-docs/developer-docs/plugin-guide.md

 ### Plugin API

-Plugins inherit the [`Plugin` class](https://github.com/pupil-labs/pupil/blob/568604bd06a972eeac533f74079c22459b6e929e/pupil_src/shared_modules/plugin.py#L23).
+Plugins are Python classes that inherit the [`Plugin` class](https://github.com/pupil-labs/pupil/blob/568604bd06a972eeac533f74079c22459b6e929e/pupil_src/shared_modules/plugin.py#L23).
 It provides default functionality as well as series of callback functions that are called by the world process.
 [The source](https://github.com/pupil-labs/pupil/blob/568604bd06a972eeac533f74079c22459b6e929e/pupil_src/shared_modules/plugin.py#L23) contains detailed information about the use-cases of the different callback functions.

 <aside class="warning">
 Plugin callbacks are called regularly within the main thread.
 If your custom plugin uses functions that block longer than ~0,02 seconds it will lead to unresponsive ui and the framerate will drop.
 </aside>

-#### Make your own plugin
-These general steps are required if you want to make your own plugin and use it within Pupil:

-  + Fork the pupil repository (if you haven't done this already) and create a branch for your plugin.
-Try to make commits granular so that it can be merged easily with the official branch if so desired.
-  + Create a new file
-    + In `/capture` if your plugin only interacts with Pupil Capture's World process.
-    + In `/player` if your plugin only interacts with Pupil Player.
-    + In `/shared_modules` if your plugin is used in both `Pupil Capture` and `Pupil Player`
-  + Inherit from the `Plugin` class template.
-You can find the base class along with docs in [plugin.py](https://github.com/pupil-labs/pupil/tree/master/pupil_src/shared_modules/plugin.py).
-(A good example to reference while developing your plugin is [display_recent_gaze.py](https://github.com/pupil-labs/pupil/tree/master/pupil_src/shared_modules/display_recent_gaze.py))
-  + Write your plugin

-#### Load your Plugin automatically
+#### Register your plugin automatically
-If you're running Pupil from an app bundle, there is no need to modify source code.
-You can auto-load your plugin.
-Just follow these steps:

- + Start the application that should run your plugin either Pupil Capture or Pupil Player.
- + If you're creating a plugin for Pupil Capture, navigate to the `~/pupil_capture_settings/plugins/` directory.
-If you're creating a plugin for Pupil Player, navigate to `~/pupil_player_settings directory/plugins/` instead.
+Plugins are registered on application start.
+System plugins are [registered explicitly](https://github.com/pupil-labs/pupil/blob/618181d157bfc3e75415a305c6f89c90ac0e614f/pupil_src/launchables/world.py#L116-L139).
+This is not required for your own plugin.
+The applications search in the following folders for custom plugins:
+ + Pupil Capture: `$pupil_root/pupil_capture_settings/plugins/`
+ + Pupil Service: `$pupil_root/pupil_service_settings/plugins/`
+ + Pupil Player: `$pupil_root/pupil_player_settings/plugins/`

+All of these folders are created automatically on the first time you start the corresponding application.

- + Move your plugin source code into the `plugins` folder.
-If your plugin is comprised of multiple files and/or dependencies, then move all files into the plugins folder. *Note*: if your plugin is contained in a directory, make sure to include an `__init__.py` inside it.
+*Note*: if your plugin is contained in a directory, make sure to include an `__init__.py` inside it.
 For example:

 ```python
 from . my_custom_plugin_module import My_Custom_Plugin_Class